andythehood/apigeelint4vscode/README.md

 ## Requirements

-This section describes requirements and how to install and configure them.\
+This extension requires apigeelint to be installed.
+This can be installed using the command:\

-\
+npm install --location=global apigeelint\

-npm install --location=global apigeelint
+See https://www.npmjs.com/package/apigeelint for additional details.

 ## Extension Settings
 This extension contributes the following settings: